Gmvz3090/GetAnomaly/README.md

 ```

 Common error types:
-- `date_parse_error`: Invalid datetime format
+- `date_parse_error`: Invalid datetime format in query parameters
-- `no_data_in_range`: No data found for specified time range
+- `no_data_in_range`: No satellite data found for specified time range
-- `db_error`: Database connection issues
+- `db_error`: Database connection or query issues

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-[Add your license information here]

-## Support
+## Roadmap

-For issues and questions, please open a GitHub issue or contact the development team.
+- `More Compression` for further memory optim.
+- `Time Based Partitioning` for quicker queries and easier manual investigation.
+- `MongoDB -> ClickHouse` for faster queries.